Copa America removed from Colombia amid ongoing protests | Goal.com

 They have continued almost without a pause for three consecutive weeks, with capital Bogota, Medellin and Cali - three of the prospective Copa venues - seeing some of the most vehement demonstrations.

-Human rights groups allege that more than 40 have died in clashes between protesters and authorities, who have responded in force to the 'national strike', while there are also accusations against vigilante groups who are claimed to have fired on and attacked demonstrations across the country.
+Human rights groups allege that more than 40 have died in clashes between protesters and the authorities who have responded in force to the 'national strike'.

 CONMEBOL had originally responded to the crisis by confirming Colombia as a host nation, despite several Copa Libertadores and Sudamericana games being moved outside the country due to security concerns and others, such as River Plate's clash against Junior in Barranquilla and Atletico Mineiro's victory over America de Cali, suffering frequent stoppages due to violent clashes outside the stadiums.